 - Being adaptable and flexible when it comes to your home environment and space.

 - Effective communication skills with people of all ages and backgrounds.

 Ofsted is the Office for Standards in Education, Children’s Services and Skills, and it is a Government department.
 They don’t just oversee childminders; they are responsible for inspecting educational services across all age groups and sectors (including schools).

 Ofsted vs Childminder Agencies

 If you’ve decided to become a registered childminder, you have two options—you can register as a childminder directly with Ofsted, or register as a childminder through an accredited agency.
-Koru Kids are an Ofsted-registered childminder agency.
-This means we have the statutory power to carry out inspections and manage our childminders to the required legal standards.
+Agencies have the statutory power to carry out inspections and manage our childminders to the required legal standards.

 Is registering with Ofsted better?

 Ofsted are a busy department that don’t only work with childminders.
 If you choose to register with them, you’ll need to: